jhnbyrn/951-KLR-PAGES/dme_acceleration_enrichment_code_walkthrough.md

 ![](images/acceleration_enrichment/map_29_microseconds scale_1.png)

-This is based on the raw map values, scaled by 128, since 4C gets multiplied by 64 before being added to the raw fuel timer count, and the timer ticksare 2us.
-These might look like insanely big adjustments, considering that at warm idle, the typical fuel pulse width is in the order of 2000s.
+This is based on the raw map values, scaled by 128, since 4C gets multiplied by 64 before being added to the raw fuel timer count, and the timer ticks are 2us.
+These might look like insanely big adjustments, considering that at warm idle, the typical fuel pulse width is in the order of 2000us.
 But the really big values are only for very low temperatures, and even more importantly, this correction is tempered agressively by the vane-delta map which we'll see presently.

 Now here's the all-rpm (3Dh) temperature based enrichment, for US and RoW cars: